Senior School at Monterey Secondary College covers Year 10-12.

 Choosing a pathway is often a difficult task because career development is a long-term process.
 As we grow, we change, and so do our goals and preferred career outcomes.
 At the same time, we are aware that the employment and labour market are constantly changing and that the career we focus on now may simply not exist in the future.
 At Monterey, we believe that the process of subject selection needs to incorporate careful planning, evaluation and reflection, as well as accommodating individual interests and abilities.

 There are at least three basic stage for successful career planning.
 The first is to know where you are starting from.
 This is called Finding out about Yourself.
-All Year 10 student at Monterey complete a Managed Individual Pathways Plan (MIP) which explores careers interests and pathway options.
+All Year 10 students complete a Careers Plan which explores careers interests and pathway options.

 The second stage of successful career planning is to identify the pathways that can take you from where you are to where you want to go.
 A great deal of relevant information can be found on the internet, in particular, the MyFuture website which allows individuals to explore their career options.